 Emery Smith III was born on January 28th, 1972 to his parents Emery and Dorothy Smith in Plainfield, New Jersey.
 At about 8 years of age, he moved to Fort Myers Florida to be raised on a self-sustainable farm with a fascination for the universe and a fixation on science, particularly aerospace and biologics.
 Excelling in all of his classes at such a young age, Emery quickly advanced his education and pursued his dream of joining the United States Airforce.

-By age 10, Emery was awarded Lee County’s Sharpest Shooter by the Lee County Sheriff’s Department, in which he carried the title on into the military.
-In 1986, Emery volunteered to join Civil Air Patrol, an auxiliary of the air force, where he worked on a vast array of life saving missions.
+By age 10, Emery was awarded Lee County’s Sharpest Shooter by the Lee County Sheriff’s Department, carrying the title on into the military.
+In 1986, Emery volunteered to join Civil Air Patrol where he worked on a vast array of life saving missions.
 He obtained his single engine pilots license shortly thereafter, and became an EMT by age 16.
 During this time.
-Emery participated in all extracurricular activities that would advance his rank, knowledge and experience within the military.
-His time put into ARMY ROTC, the Lee County’s sheriff exlporer’s unit, and other advanced training courses paid off, and Emery quickly succeeded with accomplishing his goals.
+Emery participated in all extracurricular activities that would advance his rank, knowledge, and experience within the military.
+His time put into ARMY ROTC, the Lee County’s sheriff explorer’s unit, and other advanced training courses paid off allowing Emery to quickly succeed with accomplishing his goals.

-While he has worked at facilities around the world, Emery spent most of his time at Sandia & Los Alamos, where his work focused in the classified genetic research department, hematology department and tissue engineering and testing facilities.
-During this time, Emery developed the first military industrial laboratory tissue database complex, that was used for a joint civilian/military venture in sharing tissue sample data of varying origins collected from classified areas.
+However, Emery spent most of his time working at the facilities within Sandia & Los Alamos National laboratories, where his work was focused in the classified genetic research department, hematology department and tissue engineering and testing facilities.
+During this time, Emery developed the first military industrial laboratory tissue database complex.
+This was used for a joint civilian/military venture in sharing tissue sample data of various and unknown origins collected from classified areas.

-Working at the laboratories became a milestone for him in his pursuit of the truth, where he openly talks about his experiences working at these facilities for the first time in 25 years, publicly at symposiums and as a guest on Gaia TVs Cosmic Disclosure.
+Working at these laboratories and facilities became a milestone for him in his pursuit of the truth, where he openly talks about his experiences working in these projects for the first time in 25 years publicly at symposiums and as a guest on Gaia TVs Cosmic Disclosure.

-Emery's experience working for the military, compartmentalized contract corporations, their hospitals and their laboratories became the foundation of knowledge and experience in which he later utilized down the road after being honorably discharged after 7 years of service, taking what he learned and forming his own medical and biotechnology companies.
+Emery's experience working for the military, compartmentalized contract corporations, their hospitals and their laboratories became the foundation of knowledge and experience in which he later utilized down the road once being honorably discharged after 7 years of service.
+Emery took what he learned from these projects and formed his own medical and biotechnology companies.

-Today, Emery is currently developing new devices and protocols to help facilitate a more ethical surgical diagnosis; this will stop the unnecessary medical treatments being used only as a cash flow and not for actual medical necessity.
-You will also find him publicly speaking about his experiences in hopes of further educating the public on the truth of these classified projects in an effort to spread awareness and potentially bring out the many suppressed technologies for the world’s benefit.
+Today, Emery is currently developing new devices and protocols to help facilitate a more ethical surgical diagnosis.
+You will also find him speaking on Gaia TV, radio shows & symposiums, where he discusses his once classified work history in hopes of further educating the public in an effort to spread awareness and potentially bring out the many witnessed suppressed technologies for our world’s benefit.
 In short, Emery is a scientist, inventor and a humanitarian looking to join forces with like minds to cure the planet of planeticide.